 Provide Clarity on Where Your Company is Headed & How it Impacts Your Team

 As a sales leader, it’s likely obvious to you how the overall company strategy will impact the sales team.
 Don’t assume your sales team is making that connection on their own.
-They’re in the flurry of working to hit their number and dealing with their own day-to-day challenges.
-In fact, as top-performers are routinely having to make up numbers for under-performing team members, they’ll be wondering what the plan is to support them.
+They’re in the flurry of working to hit their number and dealing with the day-to-day challenges of selling in a complex environment.

-The SKO is a moment in time where you can effectively communicate what’s next for your salespeople and how your company’s goals will benefit them.
+The SKO is a moment in time where you can effectively communicate what’s next for your salespeople and how your company’s objectives will benefit them.
 Use that time to articulate: